-When you set deadlines it’s important to be realistic with your time, but make them motivating.
-Ensure your deadlines are realistic guidelines and are attainable, motivating and exciting so you’re more likely to achieve them.
+When you set deadlines, it’s important to be realistic with your time, but make them motivating.
+Ensure your deadlines are realistic, attainable, and motivating so you’re more likely to achieve them.

-Once you create your deadlines print or write them out in large font and place them somewhere you can see them EVERY SINGLE DAY.
-Print out several copies of your deadlines to have them in several areas of your home for consistent accountability.
+Once you create your deadlines, print or write them out in large font and place them somewhere you can see them daily.

 Step 5: Start Writing!

-Now that you’re organized and have a vision it’s time to start writing!
+Now that you’re organized and have a vision, it’s time to actually start writing!